realm/realm-dotnet/internals/RealmSimpleLinq.md

 `var aQuery = _realm.All<Person>().Where(p => p.Latitude < 40);`

-The type of `aQuery` is `Realms.RealmQuery<IntegrationTests.Person>` and it requires further evaluation to trigger actually doing the search.
+The type of `aQuery` is `Realms.RealmResults<IntegrationTests.Person>` and it requires further evaluation to trigger actually doing the search.

 A common way is to call the standard Linq to Objects call `var newList = aQuery.ToList()` which triggers the search and enumerates the result to copy objects to a list.